muchdogesec/arango_cti_processor/tests/test-data-research.md

 )
 ```

-This should return 177 results -- the number of CAPEC objects that have at least 1 `external_references.source_name=ATTACK` reference.
+This should return 177 results -- the number of CAPEC objects that have at least 1 `external_references.source_name=mitre-attack` reference.

 ```sql
 LET attackReferenceCount = SUM(